ideaflare/ideaflare.github.io/_posts/2017-06-19-architecture.markdown

 ---
 > "Think in the small like you think in the large." _-Rich Hickey_

 Qualities of good code also apply to the bigger picture.
 Software architecture is about the organization of code.
+The biggest qualities of robust system designs are
+ * Separation of Concerns
+ * Strong domain boundaries
+ * Known depenencies

+Lets get right into it:

 ## Separation of Concerns
  * Single purpose components (at all levels - companies, systems,services, .., modules,functions)